-6 Represents cumulative TSR for S&P 600 - Materials index for each respective measurement period assuming \$100 initial investment on December 31, 2019.
+&lt;sup>6 Represents cumulative TSR for S&P 600 - Materials Index for each respective measurement period assuming \$100 initial investment on December 31, 2019.
 The measurement period for 2020 is January 1, 2020 through December 31, 2020.
 The measurement period for 2021 is January 1, 2020 through December 31, 2021.
-The measurement period for 2022 is January 1, 2020 through December 31, 2022.
+The measurement period for 2023 is January 1, 2020 through December 31, 2022.
+The measurement period for 2023 is January 1, 2020 through December 31, 2023.

-7 The dollar amounts reported represent the amount of GAAP net income reflected in the Company's audited financial statements for the applicable year.
+&lt;sup>7 The dollar amounts reported represent the amount of GAAP net income reflected in the Company's audited financial statements for the applicable year.

-8 Adjusted EBIT is defined as earnings before interest, taxes, and other unusual charges.
-See the "2022 Company Performance Overview" section for further description as well as Appendix A for reconciliation of non-GAAP to GAAP financial measures.
+&lt;sup>8 Adjusted EBIT is defined as earnings before interest, taxes, and other unusual charges.
+See the "2023 Company Performance Overview" section for further description as well as Appendix A for reconciliation of non-GAAP to GAAP financial measures.
 While the Company uses numerous financial and non-financial performance measures for the purpose of evaluating performance for the Company's compensation programs, the Company has determined that Adjusted EBIT is the financial performance measure that, in the Company's assessment, represents the most important performance measure (that is not otherwise required to be disclosed in the table) used by the Company to link compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to Company performance.